All Products

 Instance Region

-The destination region that you selected on the buy page.
-The value of this parameter cannot be changed.
+The region of the destination instance that you selected when you purchased the data synchronization instance.
+This parameter cannot be changed.

 Instance ID